 Festivals & Events

-Fireworks that tell a story at Yamanashi's biggest pyrotechnics show
+Fireworks that tell a story at one of Yamanashi's biggest pyrotechnics show

-Held on August 7 in Ichikawamisato, the Shinmei Fireworks Extravaganza is the largest fireworks display in Yamanashi Prefecture .
-Around 20,000 fireworks are sent aloft, with the climax being a huge flower-like effect that is 500 meters in diameter and causes such a big shockwave that you'll feel it in your bones.
+Held on August 7 in Ichikawamisato, the Shinmei Fireworks Festival is one of the largest fireworks display in Yamanashi Prefecture .
+Around 20,000 fireworks are set off, with the climax being a huge flower-like effect 500 meters in diameter causing such a big shockwave that you'll feel it in your bones.